anasvhora284/stock_report_v2/doc/workflow.md

 4. **Refreshing Data**:
    - Click the "Refresh" button to reload the latest stock data

+5. **Navigating Large Datasets**:
+   - For large product catalogs, the report uses pagination
+   - Navigate through pages using the controls at the bottom
+   - View the total product count and current page information
+   - The system loads only the necessary data for each page, improving performance

 ## Technical Workflow

 1. **Configuration Creation**: